Why England Needs Fairer Voting Systems

 It also states that the present voting system means present MPs hold onto ‘one safe seat’ often for decades, and that’s why it’s more difficult to get more independent MPs elected.
 Under the present system, few seats change hands, unless someone is retiring or dies.

-Which Parties Support Fairer Voting Systems?
+Which Parties Support Fairer Voting?

 Just like in the USA, we have two main parties forever and ever, because neither want fairer voting systems, so they can stay in power.
 We all know that if had some version of PR, then Lib Dems, Greens (and Reform) would gain more seats, and the big two parties don’t want that.